Related publications

 Understanding your State Pension

-For women born in the 1950s, the change to the State Pension age in April 2016 may have meant waiting up to six years longer than expected for their State Pension.
-If you are a transgender woman, this information will apply to you as well.
+For women born in the 1950s, the increase to the State Pension age in recent years may have meant waiting up to six years longer than expected for their State Pension.
+If you are a transgender woman, this information will apply to you as well – find out more at Gov.uk.

 Working patterns were different in the past.
 As a woman born in the 1950s, you may be more dependent on the State Pension because you:

-Because the State Pension age has changed so quickly, you might not have had enough time to make other financial plans.
+Because the State Pension age has changed, you might not have had enough time to make other financial plans.
 Or you might have made decisions, such as accepting redundancy, because you thought you‘d be getting your pension sooner than you now can.

-If you think you’re affected, contact the Pension Service to ask them to recalculate your State Pension.
+If you think you could be affected, contact the Pension Service to ask them to check your State Pension has been correctly calculated.
 You can do this whether you’re claiming or delaying your State Pension.

-If you’re facing financial difficulty because of the changes, make sure you’re claiming all the benefits you’re entitled to.
+If you’re facing financial difficulty because of the changes to the State Pension, make sure you’re claiming all the benefits you’re entitled to.
 Depending on your circumstances, you may be able to get:

-If you’re living with a health condition or a disability, you may be entitled to additional support, such as Personal Independence Payment or Attendance Allowance.
+If you’re living with a health condition or a disability, you may be entitled to additional support, such as Adult Disability Payment, Personal Independence Payment or Attendance Allowance.

 Check whether you qualify for grants from charities to help with some of your costs, such as travel, housing, energy or unplanned expenses.
-Search Turn2us to look for grants.
 Or read our factsheet Extra help with essential costs if you’re on a low income.

-If you spend time looking after someone else, there is help available.
-You may qualify for Carer's Allowance or the Carer's Element in Universal Credit .
-You should also check that the person you’re caring for is getting all the support that they’re entitled to.
-Carer's Allowance could affect their benefits, so seek advice before claiming.
+Make sure to check that the person you’re caring for is getting all the support that they’re entitled to.
+Claiming a carers' benefit could affect their benefits, so seek advice before claiming.

 Many employers value the skills and experience of older workers.
 If you need to continue working but can’t or don’t want to work full-time, you may be able to organise more flexible working arrangements with your employer.

-For financial advice, look on the Society of Later Life Advisers or try Unbiased for an independent financial adviser.
+To find a regulated financial adviser, search on MoneyHelper, the Society of Later Life Advisers or Unbiased.